 tools that are not explicitly mapped to handlers.
 Thus,

 handler1) handle tools that are not explicitly mapped to handlers.
 In contrast,

 handler3 will only handle executions of tool

-run.sh will start the uWSGI process(es), but you will need to start the webless handler processes yourself.
+run.sh or the generated supervisor setup you will need to start the webless handler processes yourself.
 This is done on the command line like so:

 $ cd /srv/galaxy/server $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler0 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler1 --daemonize $ ./scripts/galaxy-main -c config/galaxy.yml --server-name handler2 --daemonize